 Humans are social creatures genetically hardwired to thrive on social interaction; without it, the stress can affect our mental and physical health.
 We should create an environment that encourages daily socializing: schedule family meals, join a sport that involves group play, or volunteer―all good ways to decrease alone time.
 The key is to surround yourself with like-minded people; healthy lifestyle habits are contagious.

-Nicoyans call it plan de vida, and Okinawnas refer to it as ikigai, essentially translating as “a reason to live.”
+Nicoyans call it plan de vida, and Okinawans refer to it as ikigai, essentially translating as “a reason to live.”
 Starting each day with a sense of purpose and fulfillment with the ability to articulate what they contribute to their communities seems to help drive these elders toward a longer life, or at the very least keep them feeling positive, upbeat, and happy.
 Many outcomes of purposeful living, including reductions in stress and depression and an increase in social activity, can drive healthfulness and longevity.

 A study published in the Journal of the American Medical Association used a questionnaire to rank the life purpose of about 7,000 adults over age 50.
-Follow up five years later found subjects with the lowest life-purpose scores were about twice as likely to have died than those with the highest scores.
+Follow-up five years later found subjects with the lowest life-purpose scores were about twice as likely to have died than those with the highest scores.
 Low life purpose was also associated with greater mortality from heart disease.

 A sense of usefulness can come from something as simple as enjoying a hobby, actively volunteering time to worthy causes, or a meaningful career.
 Crafting a personal mission statement can help guide the way.